kwatch/benry-ruby/benry-cmdapp/README.md

   end

-  prefix "branch:" do             # sub level prefix
+  category "branch:" do             # sub level category

     @action.("create a new branch")
     def create(branch)